mossicrue/rancher-bible/rancher-certs-lv1/week2/01-rancher-docker/01-install-rancher.md

-# INSTALL RANCHER WITH DOCKER
+# Install Rancher with Docker
 Rancher offers 2 method of installations:
 - sanbox: 1 single docker container for everything
 - kuberentes: rancher is installed into a kubernetes cluster

 Sandbox installations are simple and clean, great for lab and development environment or demonstration of software and every case where Rancher is standed-up, used and teared down.
 Currently there are no way to migrate from one installation to the other, but if you want to start a lab environment that you think can be migrated to a production environment the best options is the kubernetes installation but with only one node.

 ## Install Rancher with Docker